 You can find a SaaS platform that offers a great deal of customization and platforms that come out of the box tailored to your type of ecommerce.
 It may also take care of security and provide a free domain.
 However, if you want total control over your code and don’t mind paying for it upfront, open Source could be the best option for you.

-Other platforms, like PrestaShop and Magento, are free to use but you’ll pay for web hosting and apps.
+Other platforms, like PrestaShop and Magento (now Adobe Commerce), are free to use but you’ll pay for web hosting and apps.
 Depending on how many apps you need, you may end up paying much more for the features that come in the box for other platforms.

 Expect your store to have wicked fast mobile and desktop speeds, although it leaves something to be desired in load times and SEO.

-Wix beats out many contenders in overall website speed, including SquareSpace, WooCommerce, and Magento.
+Wix beats out many contenders in overall website speed, including SquareSpace, WooCommerce, and Adobe Commerce.
 It isn’t as fast as Shopify or BigCommerce, though.
 In general, if you’re looking for a fast site that won’t lose you customers, Wix is a good choice.

 When it comes to SEO, Wix doesn’t necessarily have everything that you need.
 It doesn’t have nearly the kind of SEO that some of its competitors have.
 WooCommerce’s SEO is about 2X better.
 There are a lot of variables in this calculation.